ucberkeley/savio-training-intro-2017/intro.md

 Be careful, because it's fairly easy to wipe out files or directories on Box.

 Finally you can set up *special purpose accounts* (Berkeley SPA) so files are owned at a project level rather than by individuals.

+For more ambitious users, Box has a Python-based SDK that can be used to write scripts for file transfers.
+For more information on how to do this, check out the `BoxAuthenticationBootstrap.ipynb` and `TransferFilesFromBoxToSavioScratch.ipynb` from BRC's cyberinfrastructure engineer on [GitHub](https://github.com/ucberkeley/brc-cyberinfrastructure/tree/dev/analysis-workflows/notebooks)

 BRC is working (long-term) on making Globus available for transfer to/from Box, but it's not available yet.